What does a ChatGPT HTML export contain?

 HTML export runs in your browser - nothing is uploaded.
 Try it with your next conversation.

-Add to Chrome, FreeWhat HTML export preserves
+Add to Chrome, FreeSyntax highlighting in the HTML export

 - Code blocks: rendered with language labels and syntax coloring, not raw text.